 I am an occupational therapist (OT) who specialized in stroke rehab.
 I continued my education by having a stroke in 2004 that paralyzed my dominant right side.
 I still walk with a brace and cane, regained only partial use of my hemiplegic hand, and still have slurred speech when I'm tired.

 I live alone so I am both the caregiver and the stroke survivor.
 I am divorced and was not able to have children.
 My two middle-aged bachelor brothers live 800 miles away and two life-long friends live 1,200 miles away.
 My parents are dead.
 Thank goodness I have a small army of local friends.

 I had my stroke a year after I completed my doctorate in cognitive psychology.
 My stroke rehab felt like my last major learning experience so I wrote a book called My Last Degree: A Therapist Goes Home After a Stroke.
 My sense of purpose continued to grow as I developed Power Point presentations for stroke survivor support groups, rehab professionals, and OT students.
 I live in New Jersey, U.S.A.
 E-mail me at firstname.lastname@example.org.

 The 2nd edition has 44 photos that make it easier to understand what I am describing.
 This edition includes solutions to challenges that occur long after formal rehab is over.

-There are reports of Amazon listing books as "out of stock" and imposing long delivery times.
 You can order this book from the publisher at www.booklocker.com.